 With harsh winters and heavy snows, Montana drivers know that all-wheel drive capability is essential for any vehicle in the garage.
 All-wheel drive provides torque and power to all four wheels, helping to prevent slipping and providing traction when you need it most.
 Whether you’re navigating country dirt roads or driving through ice storms, Honda makes a wide range of vehicles with AWD capability for added capability and peace of mind.
 Take a moment to visit a Montana Honda Dealer to learn more about these versatile vehicles that give you a handle on the road, wherever it takes you.

-Passport was a huge part of the SUV resurgence in the 1990s and it has returned to bring some much-needed utility back to the midsize SUV segment.
-The 2019 Honda Passport could be dubbed the Pilot that likes to play in the dirt.
-Although both SUVs pack a 3.5-liter V-6 engine capable of 280 horsepower and 262 lb-ft of torque, the all-new Passport’s dimensions are more favorable when it comes to off-road fun.
+Passport was a huge part of the SUV resurgence in the 1990s and last year’s return brought some much-needed utility back to the midsize SUV segment.
+The 2020 Honda Passport could be dubbed the Pilot that likes to play in the dirt.
+Although both SUVs pack a 3.5-liter V-6 engine capable of 280 horsepower* and 262 lb-ft of torque*, Passport’s dimensions are more favorable when it comes to off-road fun.
 Its shorter length gives it a better approach angle while its higher ground clearance enhances departure and breakover angles.

 Additionally, Passport’s AWD system is paired with Intelligent Traction Management for extra grip at the push of a button.
 Thanks to the Drive-by-Wire throttle, this technology puts four different driving modes at your fingertips, including Normal, Sand, Mud, and Snow, depending on the terrain.
 On the “Snow” setting, Intelligent Traction Management will actually start your Passport in second gear and send more power to the rear axle, similar to a rear locking differential.

 Passport continues to impress when the time comes to load up your gear.
-If you’re pulling a toy, the 2019 Passport with all-wheel drive has a towing capacity of up to 5,000 pounds.
+If you’re pulling a toy, the 2020 Passport with all-wheel drive has a towing capacity of up to 5,000 pounds.
 If you require a generous amount of cargo area, the One-Touch Fold-Down 60/40 Split Rear Seatback provides over 100 cubic feet.
-If you need even more space, your Passport can be equipped with roof rails and roof top basket for an additional 165 pounds of storage capacity.
-Whether you’re an outdoor enthusiast, part-time explorer, city slicker, or all of the above, the 2019 Honda Passport is ready for your next adventure.
+If you need even more space, your Passport can be equipped with roof rails and a roof top basket for an additional 150 pounds of storage capacity.
+Whether you’re an outdoor enthusiast, part-time explorer, city slicker, or all of the above, the 2020 Honda Passport is ready for your next adventure.

 Most drivers are well aware of Pilot’s reputation as the modern family SUV, and Honda’s 2020 installment is living up to its title.
 With 280 horsepower under the hood, three rows of seating for up to eight passengers, and 83.9 cubic feet of maximum cargo area, even the most stressful road trip is reduced to a walk (or drive) in the park.